LAWS & REGULATIONS

 - Landlord (3 months or more)

-- For agreements for a definite period of time, the landlord is bound by the agreement for the duration of the leasing period and is only entitled to terminate the agreement in case of a serious breach of contract (Land Code of Sweden, Chapter 12, Sections 42–44).
+- For agreements for a definite period of time, the landlord is bound by the agreement for the duration of the lease period and is only entitled to terminate the agreement in case of a serious breach of contract (Land Code of Sweden, Chapter 12, Sections 42–44).

 Period of notice in accordance with the Law on Private Subletting: